 When to pray

 There is no khutbah (sermon) after the prayer if you pray at home.
-However, you can listen to a sermon online because it’s mandub (recommended), not wajib (required) to listen to a khutbah.
+However, you can listen to an online sermon, which is considered mandub (recommended).

 How it’s prayed